rxue/java8-harjoitus/oca_ocp/src/main/java/ruixue/practice/ocpkasi/exceptions/README.md

 ### `UnsupportedOperationException`
 Typically used in:
 * [*stub*](https://books.google.fi/books?id=mxZBPSjSEYUC&pg=PA308&redir_esc=y#v=onepage&q&f=false)
-* *concreted methods* in *abstract class*, and these methods are usually mandatory to be overriden by extended concrete class.
+* *concreted methods* in *abstract class*, and these methods are usually mandatory to be overridden by extended concrete class.
 For instance, [`java.util.AbstractList`](http://grepcode.com/file/repository.grepcode.com/java/root/jdk/openjdk/8-b132/java/util/AbstractList.java)

 ## *Checked Exception*
+A *checked exception* includes *`Exception` and all subclasses that do not extend `RuntimeException`*

 ## *Multi-catch*
 Unique rules comparing with legacy `catch` block:
 * Java intends multi-catch to be used for exceptions that aren't related
-	* => One exception in *multi-catch* cannot be the subclass of any other excpetion in the same *multi-catch*.
+	* => One exception in *multi-catch* cannot be the subclass of any other excepetion in the same *multi-catch*.
 For instance, `catch(FileNotFound | IOException e){}` causes compilation error because, `FileNotFoundException extends IOExceptio`
 * As with *multi-catch*, Java uses the common `Exception` superclass for the variable internally, *Multi-catch* is *effectively final*, meaning Java forbids reassign the exception variable in a *multi-catch* block

 ## *try-with-resource*